sbresnahan/iconic/README.md

 recommends the one most likely to be unbiased.

-The motivating application is estimating the causal effect of an exposure (e.g. gestational diabetes mellitus) on a panel of molecular outcomes (e.g. placental transcriptome), but the package is applicable to any observational study with a genetic instrument, negative controls, and a mediator and/or outcome panel.
+The motivating application is estimating the causal effect of an exposure (e.g. gestational diabetes mellitus) on birth outcomes (e.g. birth weight) via a panel of molecular outcomes (e.g. placental transcriptome), but the package is applicable to any observational study with a genetic instrument, negative controls, and a mediator and/or outcome panel.
 A hybrid generative texture model (a torch GAN for sample-level structure and a Gaussian copula for the mediator panel) lets the sensitivity analysis mirror the marginal and joint